NFDI4Chem/VibrationalSpectroscopyOntology/.github/ISSUE_TEMPLATE/new-multiple-term-request-issue-template.md

 ---
-name: New term request issue template
+name: New multiple term request issue template
-about: Please use this template to request a new term for the ontology
+about: Please use this template to request one or multiple new terms for the ontology
 title: "[NTR]"
 labels: New Term Request
 assignees: ''